notZaki/compileRmd/readme.md

 If we need to output to a format that is **not** LaTeX, then `compileRmd` will convert everything so that it resembles option 2's syntax instead.
 This task is carried out by a hilariously ugly script which heavily relies on regular expressions.

-I have been using this script for over a year for multiple writing tasks (e.g. abstracts, MSC thesis) and it seems to do the job.
+I have been using this script for over a year for multiple writing tasks (e.g. abstracts, MSc thesis) and it seems to do the job.
 Others might find this to be useful, so I've wrapped the script into an R package that should, hopefully, be easy to use.

 ## Installation